-- 8.9 The Licensing Authority can only review a licence where it is alleged that the licensing objectives are being breached.
-It views particularly seriously applications for the review of any premises licence where it involves the: - use of licensed premises of the sale distribution of Class A drugs and the laundering of the proceeds of drugs crimes - use of licensed premises for the sale distribution of illegal firearms - evasion of copyright in respect of pirated films and music - Underage purchase and consumption of alcohol - Use of licensed premises for prostitution or the sale of unlawful pornography - Use of licensed premises of unlawful gaming - Use of licensed premises as a base for organised criminal activity - Use of licensed premises of the organisation of racist, homophobic or sexual abuse or attacks - Use of licensed premises of the sale of smuggled tobacco or goods - The use of licensed premises for the sale of stolen goods - Where the police are frequently called to attend to incidents of disorder - Prolonged and/or repeated instances of public nuisance - Where serious risks to public safety have been identified and the management is unable or unwilling to correct those - Where serious risks to children have been identified - 8.10 This process will not override the right of any interested party to ask the Council's Licensing Committee to consider their valid objections, or for any licence holder to decline to participate in a mediation meeting.
+- initially arrange a mediation meeting to address, clarify and try to resolve the issues of concern.
+'Other Persons' are defined as at paragraph 2.2 - 10.12 The Licensing Authority can only review a licence where it is alleged that the licensing objectives are being breached.
+It views particularly seriously applications for the review of any premises licence where it involves the: - use of licensed premises of the sale distribution of Class A drugs and the laundering of the proceeds of drugs crimes - use of licensed premises for the sale distribution of illegal firearms - evasion of copyright in respect of pirated films and music - Underage purchase and consumption of alcohol - Use of licensed premises for prostitution or the sale of unlawful pornography - Use of licensed premises of unlawful gaming - Use of licensed premises as a base for organised criminal activity - Use of licensed premises of the organisation of racist, homophobic or sexual abuse or attacks - Use of licensed premises of the sale of smuggled tobacco or goods - The use of licensed premises for the sale of stolen goods - Where the police are frequently called to attend to incidents of disorder - Prolonged and/or repeated instances of public nuisance - Where serious risks to public safety have been identified and the management is unable or unwilling to correct those - Where serious risks to children have been identified - 10.13 This process will not override the right of any 'Other Persons' to ask the Council's Licensing Committee to consider their valid objections, or for any licence holder to decline to participate in a mediation meeting.

-9. TEMPORARY EVENT NOTICES
+11.0 TEMPORARY EVENT NOTICES (TEN's)